 Antibiotics for UTI remain one of the largest drivers of antibiotic resistance in the US.
 Provider attention to prescribing guidelines can help address this issue.
-Studies in both an Australian and American ED have shown that adherence to antibiotic guidelines is low in the case of total antibiotics and those only prescribed for UTI/pyelonephritis, respectively.^{7,8} Studies in a Danish out-ofhours primary care service and an Israeli ED showed an increase in total antibiotic prescriptions and a lower rate of appropriateness over the weekend.^{9,10} In our study, we found a similar rate of overall antibiotic inappropriateness; however, there was no significant difference in the proportion of appropriate antibiotic prescriptions on Mondays vs. Fridays.
+Studies in an Australian and American ED have shown that adherence to antibiotic guidelines is low in the case of total antibiotics and those only prescribed for UTI/pyelonephritis, respectively.
+Studies in a Danish out-of-hours primary care service and an Israeli ED showed an increase in total antibiotic prescriptions and a lower rate of appropriateness over the weekend.
+In our study, we found a similar rate of overall antibiotic inappropriateness; however, there was no significant difference in the proportion of appropriate antibiotic prescriptions on Mondays vs Fridays.
 We propose several factors that might contribute to this difference from the literature.
 Studies that found an increase in inappropriate antibiotic prescriptions over weekends speculated that this difference might be related to decreased access to healthcare during weekends, leading physicians to prescribe overly broad antibiotics during this time.
 Compared to Danish out-of-hours ambulatory care, American EDs are open 24/7 and thus providers do not have the same temporal regard to treatment on the weekend as outpatient providers.

-In comparison to the Israeli ED, which looked at all antibiotic prescriptions, our study focused on the treatment of simple cystitis in women.
-While there may be a discrepancy in the ED provider's access to specialists for other infections during the weekend, UTIs can be safely treated empirically, regardless of day

-Table 3.
-Pathoger Distribution from Urine Cultures. ------------------- -------------- ------ ------- ----------- of the week.
-According to the American Urological Association (AUA), there is a low risk of progression to pyelonephritis in the setting of simple cystitis; thus, empiric treatment is appropriate, but a UC should always be collected.^{13,14}
+Compared to the Israeli ED, which looked at all antibiotic prescriptions, our study focused on the treatment of simple cystitis in women.
+While there may be a discrepancy in the ED provider's access to specialists for other infections during the weekend, UTIs can be safely treated empirically, regardless of day of the week.
+According to the AUA, there is a low risk of progression to pyelonephritis in the setting of simple cystitis; thus, empiric treatment is appropriate, but a UC should always be collected.
+13,14